pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 That way you can know if someone started a web server or some other server on your network.
 The code to do this takes less space than the English to explain it.

 To turn this part in, write up what you found using the tool.
+Include:

+* Output of at two nmap scans on individual machines.
+Do a quick one or two sentence explanation of what each scan shows.
+* One more scan of a machine that uses some different command line options.
+  Look at what is available for command line options, and try a few out.
+I just want to see that you are able to do something past the default scan.
+  Quickly explain the result.
+* Scan our entire class wireless subnet (not Simpson's, but the one we set up for class).

 Part 6 - Traceroute
 ^^^^^^^^^^^^^^^^^^^